Asana

 Quick verdict

 Asana is the stronger pick if your team needs to connect daily project work to company goals and OKRs.
-Its goals, portfolios, and strategy maps (Advanced plan, $24.99/user/month) are features Wrike simply does not offer.
-The interface is cleaner, onboarding is faster, and the Workflow Builder gives Starter-plan users unlimited automation rules.
+Its goals, portfolios, and strategy maps (Advanced plan, $24.99/user/month) are features Wrike does not offer.
+The interface is cleaner, onboarding is faster, and the Workflow Builder gives Starter-plan users automation rules with up to 250 actions/month (Advanced jumps to 25,000).

 Wrike is the stronger pick if your team manages large, concurrent workloads and needs operational visibility.
 Resource planning with workload charts, capacity management, and utilization dashboards (Business and Pinnacle plans) goes well beyond what Asana provides.
 Proofing for 30+ file types with Adobe Creative Cloud integration makes Wrike a better fit for creative and marketing teams.
 Custom AI Agents that triage intake and detect project risks add genuine automation depth.